dic-case-studies/casa6/casatestutils/README.md

 ================================================== 7 warnings in 10.65s ==========================================
 ```
 ### Run a test script
-Run from a local test script, from git trunk or from a JIRA branch
+Run from a local test script, from git trunk or from a JIRA branch.

 #### from a local test script
 ```